*This article includes affiliate links that are clearly marked. I will earn a small commission from qualifying purchases.

-What’s interesting to note is that all 4 of the other areas mentioned in this article (#1- eating habits, #2- exercise, #4- smoking and #5- stress levels) all effect sleep pattern and quality.
-Which goes to show that these areas are all connected and provide a great deal of overall health benefits if worked on harmoniously.
+What’s interesting to note is that all four of the other areas mentioned in this article (#1- eating habits, #2- exercise, #4- smoking and #5- stress levels) all effect sleep pattern and quality.
+This goes to show that these areas are all connected and provide a great deal of overall health benefits if worked on harmoniously.

 The fourth thing you can do right now to support heart health is not going to apply to everyone reading this.
 I’m talking specifically to those who smoke.
 And it doesn’t matter what you smoke.
 If you smoke anything at all (cigarettes, cigars, marijuana, vape pens, etc., you are not only harming your lungs but also your heart.